-.4.2.
-The number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle described in paragraph 4.4.1.
+5.4.2.
+The number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle described in paragraph 5.4.1.

-.4.3.
-The approval mark shall contain an additional character after the type approval number, the purpose of which is to distinguish vehicle category and class for which the approval has been granted.
-This letter should be chosen according to the Table A3/1 of Annex A3 to this Regulation.
+5.4.3.
+The approval mark shall contain an additional character after the type approval number, the purpose of which is to distinguish the level (1A, 1B or 2) for which the approval has been granted.
+[This letter should be chosen according to the Table A3/1 of Annex A3 to this Regulation.]

-.5.
-If the vehicle conforms to a vehicle type approved, under one or more other Regulations annexed to the 1958 Agreement, in the country which has granted approval under this Regulation, the symbol prescribed in paragraph .4.1. need not be repeated; in such a case, the Regulation, approval numbers and the additional symbols of all the Regulations under which approval has been granted in the country which has granted approval under this Regulation shall be placed in vertical columns to the right of the symbol prescribed in paragraph .4.1. of this Regulation.
+5.5.
+If the vehicle conforms to a vehicle type approved, under one or more other Regulations annexed to the 1958 Agreement, in the country which has granted approval under this Regulation, the symbol prescribed in paragraph 5.4.1. need not be repeated; in such a case, the Regulation, approval numbers and the additional symbols of all the Regulations under which approval has been granted in the country which has granted approval under this Regulation shall be placed in vertical columns to the right of the symbol prescribed in paragraph 5.4.1.

-.6.
+5.6.
 The approval mark shall be clearly legible and be indelible.